 I have been under quite a bit of stress lately and cannot seem to shake a cough and swollen gland.
 Every time I start to feel better, it starts all over again.
 Also, I hate to admit this, but I smoke.
 Do you think the stress has anything to do with the long period of time I seem to have had this "cold"?
 It's been going on about two months.

-- Fever over 103ºF
+- Fever over 101.3 degrees Fahrenheit

-- Painful sinus pressure
+- Painful sinus pressure (or sinus type headache)

-List adapted from the Mayo Clinic.
+List adapted from Mayo Clinic.

 Other ways you might be able to fend off future illnesses include: